 Applications for 2012 awards will be available around November 2011, with a deadline is February 2012.
 The awards are one-time-only and do not include a waiver from the Graduate College.

 U of I System Awards

 For University of Illinois graduate students in business, engineering, or related fields.
-Graduate students must be nominated by the department.
-The department Director of Graduate Studies (DGS) collects students’ applications and sends them to Marie Khan, Fellowship Coordinator, by the published UIC campus deadline.
-Application packets are made available to Directors of Graduate Studies by the UIC Graduate College in January.
-UIC campus deadline is usually late January.
+UIC's campus deadline is usually late January or early February.
 Graduate students who receive the FMC award stipend also receive a tuition and selected fees waiver from the Graduate College.

 For University of Illinois graduate and professional students who will be presenting papers, posters, or creative work at conferences related to issues of diversity or identity, such as those involving race, gender, ethnicity, sexual orientation, disability, and national origin.
 There is one competition in the fall and one in the spring; please click on the above link for current deadlines.

 The Doolen Scholarship is a one-time award and does not include a waiver from the

 Fulbright fellowships, through the U.S. State Department provides for teaching, research and study opportunities internationally for U.S. citizen students in various disciplines.
 Almost 200 countries are viable sites for placement.
 The national deadline is usually in mid-October of each, and UIC graduate students who are applying must pass through a campus evaluation first, and so must meet an internal deadline of mid-September.
 Please contact the External Fellowship Coordinator for more details.